Kate BystrovaKB

 Ah, the eternal quest for metrics and success stories!
 Fortunately, this is precisely where newsroom analytics come in.
 Because your online newsroom is, well, online, you can get all the same insights on it as you would for any other website – specifically how many people view your stories, and where they come from.
 Keep a keen eye on metrics such as media coverage frequency, website traffic referrals, and journalist engagement levels to gauge the effectiveness of your newsroom (the benefit of an all-in-one tool like Prezly is that your newsroom traffic connects to your CRM, showing you if someone in your contact list has been hanging out in your newsroom).

 This information is absolutely invaluable to measuring the spread of your stories, as well as helping you report on your results and generally justify PR as an expense (yes, it is ridiculous that we still have to do that).
-In fact, there’s reason to argue that your newsroom lies at the core of your distribution strategy.
-And that’s before you even start looking at the opportunity of having your online newsroom discoverable online, subscription forms, SEO, and all that jazz.
+In fact, there’s reason to argue that your newsroom lies at the core of your press release distribution strategy.
+And that’s before you even start looking at the opportunity of having your online newsroom discoverable online, subscription forms, press release SEO, and all that jazz.

 What are the potential drawbacks or challenges associated with maintaining an online newsroom, and how can these be mitigated effectively?